 The African Caribbean Society (ACS) is cultural society primarily comprised of ethnic minority groups, with over 90% of our members having African-Carribean heritage.
 In the ACS we strive to not only provide members with educational and careers based support, but also to provide an outlet for society members to socialise in a relaxed environment away from the demanding nature of their degrees.
 Additionally our society serves as a platform for students at LSE and beyond to learn and celebrate different African and Caribbean cultures through various events.
 It is also extremely important for us to encourage and make it possible for our members to give back to the wider community.
 We work closely with the University, charities, sponsor firms, LSE societies and other University of London ACS’ to to curate a meaningful experience for our members.

-Mental Health: Currently we are working with the Faculty of Occupational Medicine of the Royal College of Physicians (FOM) to remove the negative stigma associated with mental health and provide support for our members.
+- Mental health support: Currently we are working with Freedom of Mind (FOM) to remove the negative stigma associated with mental health and provide support for our members.
 In addition to carrying on with the initiatives from previous years, we are dedicated to putting a larger emphasis on mental health moving forward, and to this end are planning a range of self care, mental health awareness and positive mental strategy sessions.